News Local News Ontario Election

 This has not loaded yet, but your article continues below.

-After finishing a distant third in 2022, with just 16.1 per cent of the vote and 30.7 points behind winner Matthew Rae, Fox is once again representing the Liberal Party in the Perth-Wellington riding.
+After placing third in 2022 with only 16.1 percent of the vote and finishing 30.7 points behind winner Matthew Rae, Fox is back as the Liberal Party candidate for the Perth-Wellington riding.

-Fox, a registered practical nurse from Palmerston, shared that she was encouraged to run again by residents across various political affiliations.
-This call to put her name forward a second time gives her hope that this election will be different.
+Fox, who works as a registered practical nurse in Palmerston, shared that she’s been encouraged to run again by people from all sides of the political spectrum.
+This call to action gives her hope that this time around things could turn out differently.

 “I am confident because of the support I have received across party lines.
 Predominant members in the Conservative, the Greens and the NDP have all acknowledged that they think I would be the best voice for them and to represent them and amplify their voice for what we need to fix in Ontario.
 There’s no shortage of issues, and there’s no shortage of discussions at the doors and on the phone,” said Fox, who has one daughter with her husband Jeff.